adomokos/climb_that_mountain/blog/2017/11/haskell_to_mysql_via_yeshql.md

 #### Generate the project with stack

-Generate the project with stack: `stack new hashmir`.
+Generate the project with this command: `stack new hashmir`.
 Go inside the directory, build and deploy the app with `stack build && stack install`.
 Run the skeleton app:

 ```shell
  % ~/.local/bin/hashmir-exe